Requeté: Recent times (1980s and afterwards)

 In the 1980s all Carlist structures underwent a period of confusion, chaos and convulsive transformations; however, none of numerous organizations or bodies claiming to have represented the Carlist or Traditionalist line maintained a section posing as straightforward or indirect continuation of Requeté.
 GAC, never officially endorsed by Partido Carlista as part of its structures, ceased to operate.
 Asociación Juvenil Tradicionalista, a feeble and shadowy structure associated with Don Sixto which emerged in the late 1970s, its members appearing on right-wing feasts in khaki uniforms and red berets, went out of sight as well.
 The name of "requeté" appeared most often in relation to various ex-combatant organisations, either engaged in post-Francoist rallies – e.g. on anniversary of dictator's death in 1981 – or in commemorative feasts related to milestones of Carlist history, e.g. in 1984 in Seville.

 In the late 20th century the only organizations associated with the Requeté tradition identified as operational were various hermandades of former soldiers in the civil war tercios.
 Due to changing political climate and anti-Francoist shift in public opinion, their activity was decreasingly public and increasingly formatted as private, small-circle meetings, even in Navarre.
 Some went on as legal owners of sanctuaries built during Francoism and issued publications on history of their units, though fairly frequent death notices, published in the press and referring to just deceased "requeté hasta su muerte" or "requeté voluntario de la Cruzada", demonstrated that the ranks of combatants were getting increasingly thin.
-The death notices are still being published today, though now usually referring to "the last living combatant" from specific region or battalion.
+The death notices are still being published today, though now usually referring to "the last living combatant" from specific region, battalion, or even at all.

 Arrival of the digital era and the social media has produced a resurgence of individuals or groups posing as "Requeté".
 A few profiles on platforms like Instagram, Twitter, Facebook or YouTube demonstrate some sort of self-proclaimed adhesion to the requeté tradition.
 Some go somewhat further and form informal "Friends of Requeté" groups, re-enactment teams, Requeté associations of "mujeres y hombres defensores del tradicional cuatrilema de Dios, Patria, Fueros, y Rey Legítimo", or adopt a posture of a military-like, uniformed "New Requeté" organization; most though not all of these profiles are either inactive or hardly active.
 Some keep publishing notes styled as official communiqués and signed either by "Comandante General del Requeté" or by "Jefatura Nacional del Requeté", e.g. in 2016 or 2020.
 Individuals who sign these notes assume a military tone, appear to be aligned with the claimant Don Carlos Javier, lecture competitive Traditionalist groupings on rights to use the Requeté symbols or uniforms and imply that the organization is still operational.
 Persons related to the profile appear at Montejurra ascents organized by Partido Carlista, where indeed some participants, including females, don a military-like gear.